x

 In Carmel's Saddlebrook subdivision, not far from Homestretch Drive, 12-year-old Ava Apodaca is part of the new breed of competitors.

-You might do a double take if you spot her practicing in the driveway: jumping and hurdling with ponies on poles — instead hooves.
+You might do a double-take if you spot her practicing in the driveway: jumping and hurdling with ponies on poles — instead of hooves.

 "It's a sport or a hobby.
 It's considered both.
-It's all comes down to opinion," she explained.
+It's all comes down to opinion," Ava said.
 "I think it's a sport, but some people think it's a hobby because they don't do it competitively.
-I do and when I first started I could only jump like 80 centimeters.
+I do, and when I first started, I could only jump like 80 centimeters.
 I can jump over a meter now."

 Credit: WTHR